hiroMTB/angle-builder/README.md

 - dylibs are available in Release page

+- You can either download `dylibs` or build your locally self.

+# Download and Link
 ## macOS

-- `dot.gclient_for_macOS` for `gclient sync` configuration(specify commit and select submodules to pull)

-- Universal dylibs (arm64 and x64)

-- Not codesigned, Not notalized

-- Please run `install_name_tool` before linking. it depends on your usage, but the most standard way is below.
+- download libraries and  run `install_name_tool` before linking.
+Depending on your usage, but the most standard way is below.

 ```bash
 install_name_tool -id @rpath/libEGL.dylib your/path/to/libEGL.dylib